By: Jonathan Craciun

 Author

-Jonathan Craciun is currently a Client Success Manager at Sympathy Brands.
-He is a third generation death care industry veteran who has held multiple sales roles.
+Jonathan Craciun is a third generation death care industry veteran who has held multiple sales roles.
 Additionally, Jonathan has served as both a funeral director and then a location manager for ten years at Craciun Funeral Homes in the Greater Cleveland Area.
 Craciun earned his Bachelor of Arts from Bowling Green State University.

 Sympathy Brands, LLC | Copyright © 2024.
 All Rights Reserved.